2qx/grpc-bchrpc-browser/README.md

 ## Motivation

-This project uses Google's grpc/grpc-web library to generate the client rather than the older and more widely used @improbable-eng/grpc-web.
+This project uses Google's grpc/grpc-web library to generate a client, rather than the older and more widely used @improbable-eng/grpc-web.

 The client is built from the pb files in advance rather than on-the-fly, a functionality which may be employed with the @improbable library.

+The motivation is toward lower maintenance, long-term stability and support by using the google library, not that this thinking played out well with the framework formerly known as angular.

 ## See also